kikpond15/kinect_opencv_minim/README.md

 # kinect_opencv_minim

-This repository is for for using the Microsoft Kinect sensor and OpenCV and Minim sound library with Processing.
+This repository is for using the Microsoft Kinect sensor and OpenCV and Minim sound library with Processing.

 demo:https://vimeo.com/454713735